ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {:codeblock}

-Make sure to always use the same terminal window in the next sections or to set the environment variables if you use a new window.
+**Make sure to always use the same terminal window in the next sections or to set the environment variables if you use a new window**.
 The environment variables in `export` are in Terraform format (notice the `TF_` prefix) for convenience.
 They are used in subsequent sections.
+{:tip}

 ## Basics of software installation
 {: #basics}